 This is not required unless you have unmanageable, frizzy hair.
 Even then, curly-haired girls usually apply serum once every 3 days.

 1) Do hair serums have any side effects?

 A. While hair serums are practically harmless, products with silicone in them can be bad in the long run.
 They give your hair the illusion of shine, but it is actually the shine from a coating that is left on the strand.
 Do a label check while picking your daily hair serum.

 2) Can you apply oil after using a hair serum?

 A. Yes, you can use hair oil while there is already serum in your hair.
-However, make sure to space out the application time as serums tend to form a layer on your strands and thus reduce the nourishing effect of hair oil on your tresses.
+However, make sure to space out the application time as serums tend to form a layer on your strands and thus reduce the benefits of hair oil on your tresses.
 Also, keep the oil away from your roots as it can mix with the serum and cause buildup on your scalp.

 3) Does applying a hair serum before washing help fight frizz?

-A. Although hair serums work best when applied after washing your hair, it can also be used as a shield while washing as well.
+A. Although hair serums work best when applied after washing your hair, they can also be used as a shield while washing as well.
 Just apply the serum to the ends of your strands to avoid the drying effects the shampoo can have on your hair.

 Well, the best hair serum for women is the one that resolves all your hair problems.
 Identify your hair’s concerns and pick your hair serum accordingly.